allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

     //boilerplate code omitted
 }
 ```
-Each adapter works on its data model, which can translate itself “from” or “to” the domain model,
+Each adapter works on its data model, which can translate itself “from” or “to” the domain.
-which on the other hand is adapter-model-agnostic.
+The domain model on the other hand is adapter-model-agnostic.
 That's why you should always favour
 ```
 ArticleResponse.of(domainArticle)